arqalite/fire-king-guide/src/combos/sanctuary/ulcanix/2-arvata-ulcanix.md

 >
 > **Why did we not use Ulcanix's effect?**
 >
 > We don't need the additional material Ulcanix would provide during this line.
 As such, we can instead use her effect during the opponent's turn, to chain-block Sacred's effect.
-After Ulcanix is destroyed by Sky Burn, you can go CL1 Sacred, CL2 Ulcanix, thus making it difficult for your opponent to prevent Sacred from resolving.
+After Ulcanix is destroyed by Arvata, you can go CL1 Sacred, CL2 Ulcanix, thus making it difficult for your opponent to prevent Sacred from resolving.